avantasia/inventedAttack/README.md

 Lessons learned : turn off reverse DNS resolution in your services.

 Things I might improve:
-- [ ] Write this in Python 3 (I actually don't know why I'm using python 2 anyways..)
+- [x] Write this in Python 3 (I actually don't know why I was sing python 2, the only incompatible function was a print!)
 - [ ] Use Python 3 async, see how performance improves
 - [x] More configurable parameters (fragment size, threads)
 - [ ] Tests with WAF/IDS and fragmentation on target machine